 Managing Layer 7 policy across multiple devices is also easy to perform.
 To illustrate this, imagine that the Application Category "web gaming" is blocked across all devices within an organization, however there is the need to permit Farmville.
 Using the Search capability in Application Policy Manager, a simple search on Farmville will demonstrate that it is implicitly blocked due to the Application Category block on "web gaming".
 To enable Farmville, set the Action to Enable for the Farmville Application type entries listed.
 Deploying the policies to their respective devices will enable this Application across the network.

-If Automatic IPS Updates were enabled when on-boarding the FirePOWER device, then changes to Layer 7 policies may change dynamically.
+If Automatic IPS updates are enabled on the FTD device, then changes to Layer 7 policies may change dynamically.
 Here too, the Search capability of Application Policy Management permits easy assessment of URLs.

 Using Application Policy Management